achorg/dhfunding/index.md

 |[Sparks!
 Ignition Grants for Libraries](http://www.imls.gov/applicants/detail.aspx?GrantId=19)|$10-25K|December|

 # ACH/ADHO
-The [Association for Computers and the Humanities](http://ach.org/) is the US branch of the [Alliance for Digital Humanities Organizations](http://adho.org/).
+The [Association for Computers and the Humanities](http://ach.org/) is a member of the [Alliance for Digital Humanities Organizations](http://adho.org/).
 Together they provide much of the scaffolding for professional activities in the digital humanities in the United States and around the world, including some fellowship support.

 | Grant         | Range(USD)        | Deadline|
 | ------------- | -------------| --------:|